Skip to main content

 3. We dispose of our old devices via a contractor whose processes exceed legislation introduced under the The Waste Electrical and Electronic Equipment Directive (WEEE), and their state-of-the-art disposal site is carbon neutral.

-4. Furniture which is no longer required in one of our office or training locations is stored until it can be redeployed to another of our locations.
+4. Furniture which is no longer required in one of our office or training locations is collected by partner companies that have an environmental policy and stored until it can be redeployed to another of our locations.
 If it is no longer suitable for use by Kaplan it is donated to schools or collected for dismantling and recycling.

 5. All our toner cartridges are recycled via our stationery supplier.